 If applied for by parents within the legal time frame (within 15 days of notice not to reinstate), the school (as an academy trust) must, at its own expense, arrange for an independent review panel hearing to review the decision of governors not to reinstate a permanently excluded pupil.

-Parents may request an independent review panel even if they did not make representations to, or attend, the meeting at which governors considered reinstating the pupil.
+Parents may request an independent review panel in case of a permanent exclusion, even if they did not make representations to, or attend, the meeting at which governors considered reinstating the pupil.

 The Governors (The Discipline Committee)